FairwindsOps/terraform-bastion/aws/README.md

 ### Outputs

-No output.
+`security_group_id`: The ID of the bastion security group

 ## Additional Design Considerations

 The [design document](./DESIGN.md) describes the goals and vision for this project.

 ## Contributing